sayakbiswas/BranchToolVR/README.md

 - [ ] Testing
 - [ ] Control adjustments for improved UX
 	- [x] Undo curve from touchpad (only for curves in progress)
+	- [ ] Make starting view in VR line up with headset instead of origin, or just move the origin up to eye-level
 - [ ] Make navigating controls and interface easier (how-to's, button naming, etc)
-	- [x] Display diagrams in how-to popups (works at time of writing for vive controller)
+	- [x] Display diagrams in how-to popups
 - [ ] Rename classes and clean code to ease open-source use
 - [x] Convert the bezier curves in blender python to thick curves (TOP PRIORITY)
-	- [ ] Make the exports overlay exactly in blender
+	- [x] Make the exports overlay exactly in blender
 	- [ ] Spring constraints between "connected" curves
 	- [ ] Joining curves and adjusting resolution issues
 - [x] Formulaic thickness